rpnguyen1/Lasso-fill-ps/README.md

 # Introduction to Lasso Fill For Photoshop

-Automatically fill lasso like in other popular art programs
+Automatically fills lasso like in other popular art programs.
+Its possible to do manually or with shortcuts but automatically filling in the same action as the lasso is impossible without plugins.